Coherent-Classical Estimation for Linear Quantum Systems: Coherent-Classical Estimation

 \end{conjecture}

-Furthermore, we present an example where both the plant and the controller are physically realizable quantum systems with $\chi \neq 0$.
+Furthermore, we see an example where both the plant and the controller are physically realizable quantum systems with $\chi \neq 0$.
 In (\ref{eq:sqz_plant}), we choose $\gamma = 4$, $\kappa = 4$, $\chi = 1$, and in (\ref{eq:sqz_ctrlr}), $\gamma = 16$, $\kappa = 16$, $\chi = 4$.
-Fig. \ref{fig:cls_vs_coh_cls_3} then shows that the coherent-classical estimator can perform better than the purely-classical estimator, e.g. for a homodyne angle of $\theta=30^{\circ}$.
-It however appears that for the best choice of homodyne angle, the classical-only estimator always outperforms the coherent-classical estimator.
-We also present this as a conjecture. \begin{conjecture} Consider a coherent-classical estimation scheme defined by (\ref{eq:plant}), (\ref{eq:coh_controller}), (\ref{eq:coh_class_hd}) and (\ref{eq:coh_class_estimator}) with a cost $\tilde{J}_c$ defined in (\ref{eq:coh_cost}).
+Fig.~\ref{fig:cls_vs_coh_cls_3} then shows that the coherent-classical estimator can perform better than the purely-classical estimator, e.g.~for a homodyne angle of $\theta=10^{\circ}$.
+It however appears that for the best choice of homodyne angle, the classical-only estimator always outperforms the coherent-classical estimator. \begin{conjecture} Consider a coherent-classical estimation scheme defined by (\ref{eq:plant}), (\ref{eq:coh_controller}), (\ref{eq:coh_class_hd}) and (\ref{eq:coh_class_estimator}) with a cost $\tilde{J}_c$ defined in (\ref{eq:coh_cost}).
 Also, consider the corresponding purely-classical estimation scheme defined by (\ref{eq:plant}), (\ref{eq:class_hd}) and (\ref{eq:class_estimator}) with a cost $\bar{J}_c$ defined in (\ref{eq:class_cost}).
 Then, for the optimal choice of the homodyne angle $\theta_{opt}$,

 \end{conjecture}